Alex-Ozun/AddBuilderMacro/README.md

 # AddBuilderMacro

 Adds a Builder with SwiftUI-like declarative chaining API.
+Sets default values for most of the common data types, unless overriden (see `cat` property below).

 This: